Breeder Login

 About Pheasant Hill Vizslas

-I started Pheasant Hill Vizslas with the goal of sharing my passion.
-I am located in Madison Wisconsin.
-We occasionally have litters of puppies.
+Sara and I started Pheasant Hill Vizslas with the goal of sharing our passion.
+We are located in Madison Wisconsin.
+Occasionally we have litters of puppies.
 Our goal is to produce Vizslas that better the breed.
 We do not breed Vizslas to keep the lights on.
-We breed with the goal of creating high class bird dogs as well as fantastic pets.
+Our goal is to create Vizslas that are high class bird dogs as well as fantastic pets.

 Hunting Dog Breeds Raised